Kupoman/blendergltf/README.md

 button in the bottom margin of that dialog.
 Select your ZIP file to complete the install.

-3. In the left margin there is a `Supported Level` selector, click on the `Testing` level.
-If you have other testing addons installed, you may need to enter `gltf` into the search box at the top of the left margin.
+3. In the left margin there is a `Supported Level` selector, make sure the `Community` level is selected.
+To find the addon quicker, you may need to enter `gltf` into the search box at the top of the left margin.

 4. You should now see `Import-Export: glTF format` as a block in the body of the